wareya/wmalloc/README.md

 Include only in a single compilation unit, and re-export wrapper functions from there if your project has more than one compilation unit.
 (The relevant functions are marked as `extern "C"`, so you can do this to use it from a C-only codebase, too.)

+This branch includes a bdwgc-style conservative GC (with a different API), which is also small and header-only.

 Features:

 - Small implementation size